Colon and rectal cancers

 - External Beam Radiation Therapy.
 Delivers radiation from a source outside the body.
 External-beam radiation therapy techniques used for rectal cancer includes Intensity-Modulated Radiation Therapy (IMRT), which uses computer software and 3-D imaging technology to precisely map the tumor, determine radiation dosage, and focus various intensities of high-energy beams to target the tumor from different angles.
 External beam radiation therapy is used more often than internal radiation therapy.

 - Internal Radiation Therapy.
 Places radioactive material inside the body close to the tumor.
 Intraoperative Radiation Therapy (IORT) is used during surgery to deliver a concentrated dose to the site of the tumor removal.
 Endorectal brachytherapy, which is sometimes used in place of surgery, inserts radioactive "seeds" into the rectum to deliver radiation to the tumor site.
+NOTE: this is almost never used.

 Side Effects of Radiation Therapy